alopez/alopez.github.com/join.md

 ## Prospective interns and visitors

-**I do not currently have any openings for internships.** When I do, I will list them here.
+**I do not have any openings for internships.**
 Please do not send me an unsolicited application.

 ## Prospective visitors